Skip to Content

 • Prerequisite:None.

-This course provides knowledge and skills for emergency life-saving techniques involving infants, children, and adults.
-Respiratory and cardiovascular distress, non-breathing, unconsciousness, choking, and cardiac arrest are addressed.
-The infant and child and the adult cardiopulmonary resuscitation (CPR)/Automatic External Defibrillator (AED) certification examinations are included.
+This course meets the standards of the American Heart Association.
+It provides knowledge and skills for emergency life-saving techniques involving infants, children, and adults.
+Respiratory and cardiovascular distress, non-breathing, unconsciousness, choking, cardiac arrest, and first aid are addressed.
+The first aid, cardiopulmonary resuscitation (CPR), and Automatic External Defibrillator (AED) for adult and pediatric certification examination are included.
+This course is specifically designed for the general population who are not seeking professional training in the healthcare industry including nurses, physicians, EMS professionals, and other healthcare and public safety personnel.

 Student Learning Outcomes